 1. Main tasks and Objectives

-The main task of this project is to develop an indoor navigate robot which can go to different places and do the delivery automatically as a helper.
-This robot can move follows the color line and fetch objects and do delivery.
-LEGO® MINDSTORMS® EV3 is chosen as model.
+The main task of this project is to develop and control an indoor navigation robot which can go to a desired place within a room area and do the delivery as a helper.
+This robot can move following the color line and fetch objects and do delivery.
+LEGO® MINDSTORMS® EV3 is chosen as the development model.

 The following functions should be developed with the robot in this project: